regulad/ShitpostAPI/README.md

 * Media:
     * Type: Bytes
     * Content: The media you wish to edit, in bytes.
+Limited to 20MB, for performance reasons.
     * Headers:
         * Content-Type: The MIME type of the media.
 Currently, `video/mp4` is supported.
 * Edits: